tido64/rainbow/doc/includes/sprite_sheet_animations.md

 animation wait 66⅔ ms before playing the next cycle.
 A negative `delay` disables looping.

-Before an animation can be played, it must also be added to the scene graph.
+Before an animation can be played, it must also be added to the render queue.
-Typically, it is added as a child node of the sprite's batch node.
-This makes it easier to enable and disable batches along with their animations.
-This also means that batches of animations can be created and assigned a sprite at a later point in time.
+Batches of animations can be created and assigned a sprite at a later point in time.

 ### Starting and Stopping Animations